Glacier Park Area Lodging Pro Tip:

 Glacier Guides Lodge: We’re proud to offer our own brand of modern, comfortable, eco-friendly Glacier Park area lodging.
 After a day of Montana adventure, relax on the porch at our Glacier Guides Lodge, rated #1 on Trip Advisor.
 Twelve bedroom Bed and Breakfast style lodge in a quiet, forested setting.
 Eco-friendly.
 Delicious continental breakfast included with stay from 6:30am-9am.
 Walk or ride your bike into Glacier from the Lodge!

-Glacier Guides Guest House: Spacious house that sleeps 8-12 comfortably with all the amenities of home.
-Located 1.5 miles from the west entrance to Glacier National Park, located on the Gateway to Glacier Bike Path.
+Glacier Guides Guest Houses: Spacious houses that sleep 8-12 comfortably with all the amenities of home.
+The Cedar View House is located 1.5 miles from the west entrance to Glacier National Park, located on the Gateway to Glacier Bike Path.
 Ride your bike from the Guest House into Glacier!
+The Aspen View House is also a stone’s throw, 2.5 miles to the West Entrance of Glacier National Park.

 Glacier Highland Motel: Simple and clean hotel.
 Located next to the Belton Chalet.